domschrei/mallob/README.md

 The used versions of Lingeling, YalSAT, CaDiCaL, and Kissat are MIT-licensed, as is HordeSat (the massively parallel solver system our SAT engine was based on) and the proof-related tools which are included and/or fetched in the `tools/` directory.

-The Glucose interface of Mallob, unfortunately, is non-free software due to the [non-free license of (parallel-ready) Glucose](https://github.com/mi-ki/glucose-syrup/blob/master/LICENCE).
+The Glucose interface of Mallob (only included when explicitly compiled with `-DMALLOB_USE_GLUCOSE=1`) is subject to the [non-free license of (parallel-ready) Glucose](https://github.com/mi-ki/glucose-syrup/blob/master/LICENCE).
 Notably, its usage in competitive events is restricted.
-So when compiling Mallob with `-DMALLOB_USE_GLUCOSE=1` make sure that you have read and understood these restrictions.

 Within our codebase we make thankful use of the following liberally licensed projects: